jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 ![alt](open-pr.png)

-We can see in the image above, that the `Validate PR Title` workflow ran successfully.
+We can see in the image above that the `Validate PR Title` workflow ran successfully.
 Now, let's get this merged by doing a squash and merge.

 Immediately after merging, we can see that our `Release` GitHub Actions Workflow has kicked off.
 If we look a bit closer at the logs of this workflow, we can see that the next semantic version was determined to be `1.0.0`.